cloudbees-days/jenkins-x-workshop/README.md

 # Workshop Prerequisites

-In order to follow along with the hands on portion of the workshop, attendess should have the following resources available to them and tools installed:
+In order to follow along with the hands on portion of the workshop, attendees should have the following resources available to them and tools installed:

   * A basic understanding of Jenkins Pipelines: https://jenkins.io/doc/book/pipeline/getting-started/
   * A basic understanding of Kubernetes